OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/media-services/media-services-encode-with-premium-workflow.md

                 {
                     // Declare a new job.
                     IJob job = _context.Jobs.Create("Premium Workflow encoding job");
-                    // Get a media processor reference, and pass tooit hello name of the
+                    // Get a media processor reference, and pass to it the name of the
-                    // processor toouse for hello specific task.
+                    // processor to use for the specific task.
                     IMediaProcessor processor = GetLatestMediaProcessorByName("Media Encoder Premium Workflow");

-                    // Create a task with hello encoding details, using a string preset.
+                    // Create a task with the encoding details, using a string preset.
                     ITask task = job.Tasks.AddNew("Premium Workflow encoding task", processor,
                         "",
                         TaskOptions.None);

-                    // Specify hello input asset toobe encoded. task.InputAssets.Add(workflow);
+                    // Specify the input asset to be encoded. task.InputAssets.Add(workflow);
                     task.InputAssets.Add(video); // we add one asset
-                                                 // Add an output asset toocontain hello results of hello job.
+                                                 // Add an output asset to contain the results of the job.
                                                  // This output is specified as AssetCreationOptions.None, which
-                                                 // means hello output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
+                                                 // means the output asset is not encrypted. task.OutputAssets.AddNew("Output asset",
                         AssetCreationOptions.None);

-                    // Use hello following event handler toocheck job progress.
+                    // Use the following event handler to check job progress.
                     job.StateChanged += new
                             EventHandler<JobStateChangedEventArgs>(StateChanged);

-                    // Launch hello job.
+                    // Launch the job.
                     job.Submit();

-                    // Check job execution and wait for job toofinish.
+                    // Check job execution and wait for job to finish.
                     Task progressJobTask = job.GetExecutionProgressTask(CancellationToken.None);
                     progressJobTask.Wait();

-                    // If job state is Error hello event handling
+                    // If job state is Error the event handling
                     // method for job progress should log errors.
 Here we check
                     // for error state and exit if needed. if (job.State == JobState.Error)
                     {
-                        throw new Exception("\nExiting method due toojob error.");
+                        throw new Exception("\nExiting method due to job error.");
                     }

                     return job.OutputMediaAssets[0];